Colimits in 2-dimensional slices: Change of base between lax slices

 \section{Change of base between lax slices}

 In dimension $1$, the concept of change of base between slices is definitely helpful.
-And it is well known that the pullback perfectly realizes such a job.
-For $\CAT$, given a functor $\tau\:\E\to \B$, it is still a good idea to consider the pullback $2$-functor $\tau\st\:\slice{\CAT}{\B}\to \slice{\CAT}{\E}$ between strict slices.
-And it is well known that such change of base functor has a right adjoint $\tau\stb$ (and automatically a right $2$-adjoint) precisely when $\tau$ is a Conduch\'{e} functor (as the latter functors are the exponentiable morphisms in $\CAT$).
-So that when $\tau$ is Conduch\'{e} then $\tau\st$ is nicely behaved, preserving all the weighted $2$-colimits.
+And it is well-known that the pullback perfectly realizes such a job.
+For $\CAT$, given a functor $\tau\:\E\to \B$, we can still consider the pullback $2$-functor $\tau\st\:\slice{\CAT}{\B}\to \slice{\CAT}{\E}$ between strict slices.
+And it is well-known that such change of base functor has a right 2-adjoint $\tau\stb$, and thus preserves all weighted 2-colimits, precisely when $\tau$ is a Conduch\'{e} functor.

 However, Section~\ref{sectioncolimitsin2slices} showed that, in order to generalize the calculus of colimits in $1$-dimensional slices to dimension $2$, one needs to consider lax slices.
-And it is then helpful to have a change of base $2$-functor between lax slices of a finitely complete $2$-category.
-We believe that the most natural way to achieve this is by calculating comma objects rather than pullbacks.
-This is also connected to the construction of the category of elements, as we have described in our~\cite{mesiti_twosetenrgrothconstrlaxnlimits}, but also, in general, to the concept of $2$-dimensional elementary topos (see Weber's~\cite{weber_yonfromtwotop}).
-Equivalently to calculating comma objects, we can take pullbacks along split Grothendieck opfibrations (that serve as a kind of fibrant replacement), see \prox\ref{propreplacement}.
+And it is then very helpful to have a change of base $2$-functor between lax slices of a finitely complete $2$-category.
+Taking general pullbacks does not produce a functor between lax slices.
+We believe that the most natural way to achieve a change of base 2-functor between lax slices is to take comma objects.
+Equivalently, we can take pullbacks along split Grothendieck opfibrations (that serve as a kind of fibrant replacement), see \prox\ref{propreplacement}.
 Such a point of view is preferable in the context of this section, since Grothendieck opfibrations in $\CAT$ are always Conduch\'{e} and we can generalize the ideas for finding a right adjoint to the pullback functor $\tau\st\:\slice{\CAT}{\B}\to \slice{\CAT}{\E}$ (see Conduch\'{e}'s~\cite{conduche_existadjointsadroitcondfunc}) to lax slices.

 We take Street's~\cite{street_fibandyonlemma} and Weber's~\cite{weber_yonfromtwotop} as main references for Grothendieck opfibrations in a general $2$-category.
 We prove that if $\tau\:\E\to \B$ is a split Grothendieck opfibration in a $2$-category $\K$, then pulling back along $\tau$ extends to a $2$-functor $\tau\st\:\laxslice{\K}{\B}\to \laxslice{\K}{\E}$.